Work at Tech Trek WA

 COME WORK AT 2025 CAMP!

-Tech Trek Washington is looking for Volunteer Staff who have a passion for sharing their interests in science, technology, engineering, and math (STEM) with middle school girls.
-Working with Tech Trek is a great way to get involved in helping girls discover their potential in STEM.
+Tech Trek Washington is looking for Volunteer Staff who have a passion for sharing their interests in science, technology, engineering, and math (STEM) with middle schoolers.
+Working with Tech Trek is a great way to get involved in helping campers discover their potential in STEM.
 Tech Trek is staffed entirely by volunteers and couldn’t be done without these efforts.
 Volunteers receive room and board on campus, mileage to/from home/campus and a modest stipend.
 Please see below for 2025 opportunities.

-Note: Because we are an overnight camp for girls, all of our staff members and applicants must be female.
+Note: Because we are an overnight camp for young women, all of our staff members and applicants must be female.

 STAFF HAVE TO BE AT CAMP SATURDAY JULY 12 – 19

-1. Read about jobs and download the application forms.
-Jobs are listed in order of 2025 APPLICATION DEADLINES
+Read about jobs and download the application forms.

 Camp Director